oceanbase/obkv-table-client-rs/docs/simple_demo/simple_operation/aggregationDemo.md

 ***Notice that we will also provide another interface to access data from OceanBase in the future(Like [Mutation](https://github.com/oceanbase/obkv-table-client-java/tree/master/example/simple-mutation)).***

 ## Notice
 **We only support aggregate on a single partition now.
 Aggregation across partitions may lead to consistency problems.
-You can limit your aggregation in one partition by restricting your scan range.**
+You can limit your aggregation in one partition by restricting your scan range.

+Also, result of aggregate on a empty table may have different result between different observer.
+We will fix this problem later.
+For your convenience, you'd better not to aggregate empty table before we fix this problem.**

 ## demo
 ### Aggregate